hueahnn/sibmi/dailylog.md

 # Aug 28, 2025:
 - Can't access O2 portal --> access revoked?
 - Figure out where I left on the cooccurence table and grouping/clustering origins

+# Aug 29, 2025:
+- Cluster ORIs with mmseqs2 and see which clusters are identified using BLAST
+  - if this works do a quick analysis of co-occurence using pipeline
+- Email Marisela and ask abt credit